giovanne123/EB3A_Bluetti_ESP32_HA/README.md

 Todo:
 - Remove Quick&Dirty ;-)
 - for state-topic for some entities (e.g. LED_MODE, CHARGING_MODE, ...) currently the command-topic is used until state can be read from the EB3A
+- implement ha discovery config in ESP instead of external
 - ...

 (Have put everything in new repository because too much implemented Quick & Dirty for EB3A)